 Figure 9: ENSO forecasts from various statistical and dynamical models.
 Figure courtesy of the International Research Institute (IRI).
-There is a very wide spread in the model guidance for the August-October period, with several models calling for either El Niño or La Niña conditions and the rest calling for neutral conditions.
+By August-October, several models are calling for El Niño conditions while the rest are calling for ENSO-neutral conditions to be present.

 Figure 10: ECMWF ensemble model forecast for the Nino 3.4 region.
-Only one ensemble member has SSTs approaching El Niño conditions by September.
+Approximately 2/3 of ensemble members are calling for El Niño conditions by September.

-Another reason why we believe that we are not likely to see a rapid transition to El Niño is that the atmosphere is still in a La Niña-like state, with strongly positive values of the Southern Oscillation Index (SOI).
+The Southern Oscillation Index (SOI) has recently decreased from strongly positive values to near-normal values.
 The SOI is a normalized pressure differential between Tahiti and Darwin, Australia.
 When the SOI is positive, it implies strong trade winds across the tropical Pacific and overall, conditions typically associated with La Niña.
-Figure 11 displays the 30-day moving SOI since January 2009.
-Note the strong positive values of the SOI since August of last year.
+The weakening of the SOI in recent weeks provides us increased confidence that neutral ENSO conditions will soon be present across the tropical Pacific.
+Figure 11 displays the 30-day moving SOI since January 2010.
+Note the generally positive values from mid-2010 through early 2012, associated with cool ENSO conditions that tended to prevail during this time period.

 Figure 11: 30-day moving SOI since January 2009.
-Note how the SOI remains strongly positive, indicating that the tropical Pacific atmosphere is still responding like a well-developed La Niña is underway
+Note how the SOI has recently decreased to near average levels, indicating that La Niña is likely coming to an end.

-Based on this information, our best estimate is that we will likely experience neutral ENSO conditions during the 2011 hurricane season.
-Since we expect to continue to see a warm tropical Atlantic (discussed in detail in the next section), we believe that ENSO will not be a significant detrimental factor for this year's hurricane season.
-However, there remains a need to closely monitor these conditions in the next few months.
+Based on the above information, our best estimate is that we will likely transition to neutral conditions in the next few weeks with a possible transition to El Niño conditions during the early part of the hurricane season.
+We anticipate that a westerly wind burst which is currently underway across the tropical Pacific (associated with an active MJO event) will lead to an eastward-propagating oceanic Kelvin wave which should cause additional temperature increase in the central and eastern parts of the tropical Pacific.
+The potential development of El Niño, combined with a much cooler tropical Atlantic (discussed in detail in the next section), indicate to us that a quieter hurricane season should be expected this year.
+There remains a need to closely monitor ENSO conditions over the next few months.
 We should be more confident about ENSO conditions for the upcoming hurricane season by the time of our next forecast on June 1.